magestik/rush-hour-core/README.md

 Rush Hour game in OpenGL.

-That was one of the best project I did at University with Hoare.
+I made this game at University with Hoare.

+After some improvements I'll try to add Stereoscopic rendering.

 Requirements
 =========